Trying to narrow down your approach for 2022’s digital marketing campaign?

 There is a whole host of data showing that long-form content is the most effective way to go in the marketing industry.

-With an average post in marketing hitting the likes of 2,500-3,000 words, we aim for well over 2000 words for all of our articles, and we certainly notice a difference in engagement and SEO success for the longer ones.
+With an average post in marketing hitting the likes of 2,500-3,000 words, we aim for well over 3,000 words for all of our articles, and we certainly notice a difference in engagement and SEO success for the longer pieces of content.

 It is crucial that you focus on producing quality content-heavy blogs with higher-than-average word counts to ensure you’re noticed in the heavily saturated market.